-Parking is available in assigned, well-lighted areas on Rider’s Lawrenceville and Princeton campuses for students, faculty, staff, visitors and guests.
+Parking is available in assigned, well-lighted areas on Rider University campus for students, faculty, staff, visitors and guests.
 To help ensure everyone’s safety and to facilitate parking for all, members of the University community are encouraged to familiarize themselves with Rider’s parking regulations and enforcement as described below.

 Parking Regulations and Enforcement

 The operation of a motor vehicle on either campus is a privilege which may be withdrawn by the University for failure to comply with regulations enforced by the Department of Public Safety.
 These regulations apply at all times to members of the University community including students, faculty, staff, administrators, visitors and guests.

 Parking is prohibited in fire zones and on campus roadways except as otherwise designated.
 The Department of Public Safety may limit or alter on-campus parking and traffic flow in the event of an incident, emergency or campus event.